GoogleCloudPlatform/magic-modules/docs/philosophy.md

 There are various processors out there that ingest a manifest and produce a client library.
-You can get client libraries for Java, Ruby, .NET, etc. However, for deployment tools a library is not enough. _These tools do not care about an abstraction layer because they are not a scripting languages_.
+You can get client libraries for Java, Ruby, .NET, etc. However, for deployment tools a library is not enough. _These tools do not care about an abstraction layer because they are not scripting languages_.

 ## Convergence To Desired State